Hagsten/Talkify/README.md

 talkify.config.useSsml = true;
 ```

+When useSSML is active, Talkify will translate the following markup into SSML.
+This has the potential of creating a smoother voice experience.

 | HTML tags | SSML |
 |----------|:------ |
 | h1 - h3 | emphasis strong |